OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Microsoft Edge and Internet Explorer use your search queries and browsing history to provide you with faster browsing and more relevant search results.
 These features include:

-*   **AutoSearch and Search Suggestions** in Internet Explorer automatically sends the information you type into the browser address bar to your default search provider (such as Bing) and offer search recommendations as you type each character.
-In Microsoft Edge, this feature automatically sends this information to Bing even if you have selected another default search provider.
+*   **Search Suggestions** in Internet Explorer automatically sends the information you type into the browser address bar to your default search provider (such as Bing) to offer search recommendations as you type each character.
-*   **Suggested Sites** recommends web contents that you might be interested in based on your search and browsing history.
+*   **Search and Site suggestions** in Microsoft Edge automatically sends the information you type into the browser address bar to Bing (even if you have selected another default search provider) to offer search recommendations as you type each character.

-Browsing data collected in connection with these features is used in the aggregate and you can turn off any of these features at any time.
-These features will not collect browsing history while you have InPrivate Browsing enabled.
+You can turn off these features at any time.
 In order to provide search results, Microsoft Edge and Internet Explorer send your search queries, standard device information, and location (if you have location enabled) to your default search provider.
 If Bing is your default search provider, we use this data as described in the Bing section of this privacy statement.

 Cortana can assist you with your web browsing in Microsoft Edge with features such as Ask Cortana.
 You can disable Cortana assistance in Microsoft Edge at any time in Microsoft Edge Settings.
 To learn more about how Cortana uses data and how you can control that, go to the Cortana section of this privacy statement.